-Establish and implement predictable and consistent routines and approaches
+Establish and implement predictable and consistent, yet flexible, routines and approaches

-How: Coaches establish training, communication and logistical routines that serve as benchmarks or touch points for athletes.
-These can be a warm-up and cool-down routines, debriefing/feedback routines, weekly practice flow, or pre-game rituals.
-The consistency with which coaches utilize these will determine how effective and long-lasting the routine is.
-Coaches who implement this core practice most ambitiously integrate routines and flexible execution in a way that shows they are not mutually exclusive.
-Rather, the structure of routines provides guidance for how and when to flex most effectively.
+HOW: Coaches establish training, competition, communication, logistical, and social-emotional development routines that serve as benchmarks or touchpoints for the athletes.
+These can be a warm-up and cool-down routines, debriefing/feedback routines, weekly practice flow, routine language use, off-field activities, or pre- and post-competition routines.
+Coaches who implement this core practice most effectively integrate routines and flexibility/adaptability in a way that shows they are not mutually exclusive.
 The most effective routines employ the athletes’ ability to work independently, at a level appropriate to their age and experience.
-This is done through early instruction and enforcement by the coach, and is then consistently executed with minimal directive language from coaches to athletes.
+This is done through early instruction and guidance by the coach and is then consistently executed with minimal directive language from coach to athletes.

-In this series of clips, we see how the University of Washington Women’s Volleyball coach has established a routine that the athletes follow at the beginning of each practice.
-This routine allows athletes, coaches and staff to perform multiple tasks in a consistent amount of time.
+In this series of clips, we see how the University of Washington Women’s Volleyball coach has established a number of routines that the athletes follow at the beginning of each practice.
+They allow athletes, coaches, and staff to perform multiple tasks in a consistent amount of time.
 The coach is also able to use other core practices during this structured time (relationship-building, leadership development, allowing space, practice planning, and framing communications).